marios-zindilis/website-sources/posts/rhcsa/index.md

 ---
 title: RHCSA Notes and Links
-Description: Notes and links for the RHCSA certification
+description: Notes and links for the RHCSA certification
 first-published: 2014-02-28
 last-modified: 2014-04-20
 ---